 Power Up Your Ride

-In five months’ time, you’re either going to hop on your bike and ride with increased endurance and power— enjoying challenging hill climbs and longer times in the saddle—or you’re going to spend the early months of spring gasping your way to fitness, out of shape and out of breath.
+In three months’ time, you’re either going to hop on your bike and ride with increased endurance and power— enjoying challenging hill climbs and longer times in the saddle—or you’re going to spend the early months of spring gasping your way to fitness, out of shape and out of breath.
 One thing’s for certain.
-How you spend the next few months will determine your 2013 cycling season.
+How you spend the next few months will determine this year’s cycling season.